 The history of health systems in the world has shown across different stages that all countries shared common goals (helping poor patients, ensuring compensatory income for sick workers, and ensuring access to treatment for all).
 The differences were in the quality of the institutions responsible for ensuring the demand for treatment (the role of government, cooperatives, etc.), the type of displayed treatment (the status of public hospitals, the role played by public doctors, etc.), and the health professions developed in the past (the importance of private medicine).
-These differences also reflect the differences in priorities for each system: inclusiveness in the coverage of the disease for some, the choice of the doctor and the retention of medicine for others, the priority given to the market, etc. There are four basic models for health systems in the world: the Beveridge Model where health care is provided and financed by the government through tax payments; the Bismarck model which uses an insurance system financed jointly by employers and employees through payroll deduction; the national health insurance model which resembling elements of the two previous type and it uses private-sector providers, but payment come from government; and, the out-of-pocket model where patients have to pay out-of-pocket or go without treatment.
+These differences also reflect the differences in priorities for each system: inclusiveness in the coverage of the disease for some, the choice of the doctor and the retention of medicine for others, the priority given to the market, etc.

 As regard to the efficiency issues, technical efficiency refers to the physical relation between resources inputs (costs, in the form of labour, capital, or equipment) and final health outcomes (lives saved, longer lives, life years gained).
-A healthcare system is considered to be technically efficient when the maximum possible improvement in outcome is obtained from a set of resource input or through the proportional reduction of its inputs while its outputs proportions are held constant.
+A healthcare system is considered to be technically efficient when the maximum possible improvement in outcome is obtained from a set of inputs or through the proportional reduction of its inputs while its outputs proportions are held constant.
 Häkkinen and Joumard (2007) argue that measurement of efficiency can be proceeding at three levels: disease, sub-sector, and system.
 The disease level analysis does not allow assessing the impact of specific services on outcomes since data are often unavailable.
 A difficult with the sub-sector approach is that efficiency of resource allocation cannot be addressed.
 The system level approach has been widely implemented for measuring efficiency across countries and over times (Anton and Onofrey, 2012).